 With those familiar cinnamon, nutmeg and clove aromas my spellbinding vegan pumpkin cupcakes put me right back in to my happy place.

 VEGAN PUMPKIN CUPCAKES FOR THE NON-BAKER

 For my daughter I topped these little cakes with a basic sweet frosting inspired by a recipe I came across on Loving It Vegan (if you love sweets check out Alison’s blog, it’s wonderful).
-For something a little less sweet you could try a simple cashew frosting or mix it up with something chocolate.
+For something a little less sweet you could try a simple cashew frosting like on my Turkish delight cupcakes or mix it up with a basic vegan chocolate frosting.
 They are also pretty wonderful with a simple dusting of confectioner’s sugar.

 However you enjoy them these aromatic and wonderfully light pumpkin cupcakes are the perfect little Halloween sweet for big and small people.
 Nothing scary, nothing spooky but perfect for a little person being a little person the only way she knows how.
 Enjoy, x.

 VEGAN PUMPKIN CUPCAKE RECIPE

 - 1 tsp baking soda